Revenue Recognition Standards

 - Evaluating accounting assessments and understand the data from your current systems

 - Build a model based on the gap between current data and system limitations with required principle changes

 - Communicate and involve third-party stakeholders, particularly auditors, throughout the process

 - Plan for any necessary long-term automated solutions

 Revenue Recognition Readiness Check

 Manual solutions have many complex elements, including navigating accounting, operational and data complexities.
 Revenue recognition is critical and the new principle-based approach is complex.
 Companies can’t afford to get this wrong.
 Additionally, depending on the adoption method (full-retrospective or modified retrospective), quantifying the impact of the standards adoption may require significant effort in determining impact to the opening balance sheet and/or presentation of financial statements under old standards and new standards.
 The gathering of data required for this assessment can be voluminous and time-consuming and in some cases extremely difficult due to changes in historical operations, mergers, and acquisitions, or changes in systems.

 Given the amount of change required, auditors and audit committees should be involved early and with the entire adoption of the new standard, including the assessment of internal controls surrounding the changes in processes.

 With the release of the new revenue recognition standards, alternative reporting options are being given a closer look including financial reporting framework for small-medium size entities (FRF for SMEs), modified cash or cash basis, and income tax basis.
 Important considerations need to be reviewed when looking at alternative reporting options.

-Consult with your BMF advisor to discuss the key differences and related impact to your financial statements.
+Talk with your BMF Advisor to discuss the key differences and the related impact on your financial statements.
 We can also provide assistance in discussing the changes and impact of changes with your bank and other key external stakeholders.